-The Slumber Party Massacre is a movie that refuses to be hobbled either by it’s low budget or the fact that it’s a Roger Corman slasher movie.
-With it’s wry sense of humor and moments of empathy for it’s women, it stands out as one of the few slasher flicks where the women behind the screen managed to warp the male gaze so that it all but turns in on itself.
+The Slumber Party Massacre is a movie that refuses to be hobbled either by its low budget or the fact that it’s a Roger Corman slasher movie.
+With its wry sense of humor and moments of empathy for its women, it stands out as one of the few slasher flicks where the women behind the screen managed to warp the male gaze so that it all but turns in on itself.
 That it does all this in just a little over an hour is impressive.

 As debuts go, Amy Holden Jones’s The Slumber Party Massacre is one that, if you’re not paying attention, you might mistakenly dismiss.
-Jones takes what could be a by the numbers slasher flick and instead turns it into an empathetic sardonic take on the formula.
+Jones takes what could be a by-the-numbers slasher flick and instead turns it into an empathetic sardonic take on the formula.
 Jones warps the male gaze to the point where it feels less voyeuristic and more bluntly exploitative but in a way that leaves you feeling uncomfortable.

 The film is filled with tiny flourishes that set it apart from so many of its siblings of the genre.
 The girls having the slumber party aren’t cheerleaders but instead part of the Girl’s Basketball team.
 Perhaps a modern version of The Slumber Party Massacre would have them be more intelligent, but much like Halloween Kills, the movie is trying to thread a needle, it just does it better.

 Trish (Michelle Michaels) and her friends, Kim (Debra Deliso), Diane (Gina Marie), and Jackie (Andree Honroe) are regular teenage girls.
 It’s hard to remember exactly who is who, part of Brown’s dig at the genre is that the women in slasher films are interchangeable.
-At the same time they are allowed to be ditzy, intelligent, horny, and judgmental teenagers.
+At the same time, they are allowed to be ditzy, intelligent, horny, and judgmental teenagers.

 Brown even has a running gag where the girls, knowing the Dodgers beat the Mets in a 6-1 game, try to figure out where the runs came from.
 Any movie that has a through-line in which characters discuss baseball is almost impossible to be all bad, though some films do try.
-Here, it’s fascinating if only because for younger viewers it’s a reminder of a time before Google where you had to find out basic information at night by either getting a paper, calling Coach Jana (Pamela Roylance), or hoping to catch the local sportscaster on the news.
+Here, it’s fascinating if only because for younger viewers it’s a reminder of a time before Google when you had to find out basic information at night by either getting a paper, calling Coach Jana (Pamela Roylance) or hoping to catch the local sportscaster on the news.

-Valerie (Robin Stille), the new girl in town, who was invited by Trish but overheard Diane trash talking her and declined to go, spends the night with her bratty little sister Courtney (Jennifer Myers).
+Valerie (Robin Stille), the new girl in town, who was invited by Trish but overheard Diane trash-talking her and declined to go, spends the night with her bratty little sister Courtney (Jennifer Myers).
 They live across the street, making Courtney eager to go to the party after hearing all the screaming and Valerie upset after hearing Diane talk about her.